AUDITIONS

 Paul Michael Valley (Ryan Harrison): "I was in my last year at Juilliard, and I was miserable-broke and physically exhausted.
 "I was very insecure," he recalls, "and then I did the screen test for 'Another World' and everybody was so kind.
 They liked me, and all of a sudden this joyride began."
 After what he describes as an "only adequate" audition, Valley recounts how he chatted offscreen with "AW" star Anne Heche (Vicky/Marley).
 It was the duo`s spontaneous conversation that clinched the deal for him.

-Kathryn Walker (Barbara Weaver): Kathryn openly admitted she took over Roberta Maxwell's role as Barbara "because I needed the money."
-She was aware the character would only last for another few months.
+Kathryn Walker (Barbara Weaver): According to Michael Ryan (John Randolph), Roberta Maxwell left the role of Barbara due to family commitments, taking her older father to live in Ireland.
+Her replacement, Kathryn Walker openly admitted that she took over for Maxwell "because I needed the money."
+She was aware that the character would only last for another few months.

 Douglass Watson (Mac Cory): While performing in the musical "Over There," his agent asked him if he wanted to do a soap.
 He agreed, thinking it would mean just coming on as a minor character for a few scenes for a couple of days.
 But when he discovered it was for a year he tried to get out of it.
 The executive producer wouldn't let him.
 Fortunately, Douglass found he enjoyed the role.